Featured in...

 » TAKE ACTION NOW: Get legal support from JustAnswer

-Fake parking tickets on your windscreen
+Fake parking fines on your windscreen

 You can buy fake parking tickets online.
 Supposedly they are to be used as jokes!
 However, things have gone horribly wrong when pranksters try it out on unwitting people.